 Máni is attested in the Prose Edda, the Poetic Edda, and in Tacitus’s Germania.
-He is the god of the moon, and brother of goddess of the sun, Sól.
-It is from him we get our famous Man-in-the-Moon in English folklore.
+He is the god of the moon, and brother of the goddess of the sun, Sól.
+It is from him we get our famous “Man-in-the-Moon” in English folklore.

-Both Sól and Máni are pursued ceaselessly, by a pair of wolves, and are destined to be caught up with and devoured by them at Ragnarök.
+Both Sól and Máni are pursued ceaselessly by a pair of wolves, and are destined to be caught and devoured by them at Ragnarök.
 Lunar eclipses were thought to be times when Hati (“Hate”) the wolf who pursues Máni, gets dangerously close to him.
-It is thought that the finality of Ragnarök is a Christian convention, inserted by Snorri Sturlson, and that perhaps in early myth, the wolves chasing and gaining upon the celestial lights was cyclical rather than apocalyptic.
+It is thought that the finality of Ragnarök is a Christian convention, invented (or at least passed along) by Snorri Sturlson, and that perhaps in early myth the wolves chasing and gaining upon the celestial lights was cyclical rather than apocalyptic.

-Some tales cast Máni and his family as gods, and others as Jötnar, being especially ancient powers who appeared during the creation of the cosmos.
-The idea of the sun and moon as pulled by horse-drawn chariots is ancient, and fundamental across Indo-European religions.
+Some tales cast Máni and his family as gods and others as Jötnar, being especially ancient powers who appeared during the creation of the cosmos.
+The idea of the sun and moon as pulled by horse-drawn chariots is also ancient, and fundamental across Indo-European religions.

-Máni is said to be attended by two child-spirits, a girl Bil, and a boy, Hjuki.
+Máni is said to be attended by two child-spirits – a girl Bil, and a boy, Hjuki.
 Bil and Hjuki are depicted as carrying pails of water, and are the figures behind the nursery rhyme “Jack and Jill went up a hill to fetch a pail of water.”
-Bil’s name means to decrease or lessen, pouring out water, and Hjuki: increase, filling up his pails with water: the two symbolize the waning and waxing of the moon, and its connection to bodies of water.
+Bil’s name means to decrease or lessen, pouring out water, and Hjuki increase, filling up his pails with water: the two symbolize the waning and waxing of the moon, and its connection to tidal bodies of water.

-Máni is called by different poetic names according to the nine realms of Norse myth, being called “Moon” by humanity, “the Fiery One” by the gods, “the Whirling Wheel” in Helheim, “the Hastener” by giants,“the Shiner” by dwarfs, and “the Counter of Years” by the alfar.
+Máni is called by different poetic names according to the nine realms of Norse myth.
+He is called “Moon” by humanity, “The Fiery One” by the gods, “The Whirling Wheel” in Helheim, “The Hastener” by giants, “The Shiner” by Dwarfs, and “The Counter of Years” by the Alfar.

-As god of the moon, one of Máni‘s chief roles is to help humankind to tell the time and date.
+As god of the moon, one of Máni‘s chief roles is to help humankind to tell the time and date, and to prepare for the growing season.
 He is not the moon itself, but rather it’s guide, and is described as steering a chariot in which the heavenly body is placed.
 The phases of the moon are said to represent his endless running, dodging, swerving and evading the wolf who chases him.
 His moon chariot is drawn by a horse named Hrimfaxi, whose name means “Rime” or “Frost Mane”.

-There is little evidence of a cult dedicated specifically to Máni, however there is evidence his sister was worshiped, and he figures as a central part of her mythos.
-Ancient Germanic religion did not see Sun and Moon as opposites, but as companion sibling forces who accompany one another.
+There is little evidence of a cult dedicated specifically to Máni, however there is evidence that his sister was worshiped, and he figures as a central part of her mythos.
+Ancient Germanic religion did not see Sun and Moon as opposites, but as companion sibling forces who accompany one another through the sky.

 In Baltic Europe, Sól was worshiped as a major deity under the name of Saule.
-Máni was likely a part of his sister’s widespread religious reverence.
-Máni was invoked in many spells throughout Scandinavia, Germany and England.
-He was associated with seiðr, or witchcraft.
+Máni was likely a part of his sister’s widespread religious reverence, and he was invoked in many spells throughout Scandinavia, Germany and England.
+He was also one of the few gods associated with seiðr, or witchcraft.
 In Havamal he is connected with curses and blessings, and many inscriptions on stones and at graves invoke his protection for the living and the dead, and ask for his assistance in fortune-telling.

 The name of the week, Monday is named after him.